billpg/HashBack/README.md

   - (See section **401 Response** later.)
 - `"PickAName": "DRAFTY-DRAFT-2",`
   - This indicates the client is attempting to use the PickAName process and is using the version described in this document.
-  - The client might prefer to use a later versio.
+  - The client might prefer to use a later version.
 If the service does not support that version, it may indicate the versions is knws in a `400` response.
 (See section **Version Negotiaton** later.)
 - `"Realm": "MyRealm",`
   - The service may specify a particuar realm which is specified here.
   - The request may use `null` to mean the same as not having a realm.